pace-neutrons/Horace/documentation/adr/0008-use-pipeline-builds.md

 Separating the build steps from Jenkinsfile build scaffold allows the same build to be executed on the developer machine.

-Creation of new build targets will require the duplication of an existing `master-` or `PR-` build with the build agent and target MATLAB updated appropraitely.
+Creation of new build targets will require the duplication of an existing `master-` or `PR-` build with the build agent and target MATLAB updated appropriately.

 The non-trivial mapping between the MATLAB version and compatible compilers is maintained by hand.